gradient-pulse/phi-mesh/README.md

   Design turbulence models for aircraft, wind turbines, or fusion reactors — replacing trial-and-error with coherence-driven design.

 - 🧠 **Neuroscience**
-  Explain brain waves not only as oscillations, but as recursive rhythms where coherence and breakdown follow the same harmonic ladder.
+  Explain brain waves not only as oscillations, but as recursive rhythms where coherence and breakdown follow the harmonic ladder.

 - 📈 **Economics & Society**
   Re-frame market cycles or social cascades as NT rhythms — revealing when apparent disorder hides stable recursive patterns.